 Although there are a large number of operators licensed to provide services within individual markets, most of them are small and localised.
-There are two regional operators which compete: Digicel and Liberty Global.
+There are two regional operators: Digicel and Liberty Latin America.
 The latter acquired the regional player Cable & Wireless Communications in November 2015, a deal which also incorporated the assets of Columbus Communications.
 The LIME brand used by Cable & Wireless was discontinued in May 2016 in favour of the Flow brand, which had been used by Columbus International for its fixed-line services.
-As a result, Liberty Global and Digicel now compete more effectively in the provision of bundled services, a segment to which both operators have focussed investment in recent years.
-Digicel has expanded its interest in the pay TV sector, launching Digicel Play in a number of markets, while it has also invested in LTE infrastructure, switching on services across Bermuda in May 2017.
+As a result, Liberty Latin America and Digicel now compete more effectively since they both offer mobile, fixed-line, pay-TV and internet services.

 This report analyses general trends in the Caribbean telecom market, including recent regulatory measures, telecom infrastructure updates and developments in key sectors including mobile, broadband and fixed-telephony.

 Digicel, Cable & Wireless Communications, Globalstar, KeyTech, Liberty Global, LIME, Flow.